learn-academy-2022-foxtrot/week-4-assessment-JeremyDuncan/interview-questions.md

 4. Active Record:
 * According to: https://guides.rubyonrails.org/active_record_basics.html:
-  * Active Record is the Model in "MVC" thats responisble for the representing the data and logic.
+  * Active Record is the Model in "MVC" thats responsible for the representing the data and logic.
   * It's used to help create and use data in objects that require persistent storage.
 ---